 - 30. By reason of the matters pleaded in paragraphs 3(e), 4(h)(ii) and 5 above, there is a guarantee that the Defective Vehicles supplied to Group Members on or after 1 January 2011 are of acceptable quality pursuant to section 54(1) of the ACL (Acceptable Quality Guarantee). - 31.
-By reason of the matters pleaded in paragraphs 7, 8, 10(b), 10(c) and 11 and 11A above, a reasonable consumer fully acquainted with the state and condition of the Defective Vehicles would not regard the Defective Vehicles as: - (a) acceptably fit for all the purposes for which goods of that kind are commonly supplied-; - (b) free from defects; - (c) safe. - 32.
-By reason of the matters pleaded in paragraph 31 above, the Defective Vehicles did not comply with the Acceptable Quality Guarantee.

-33. By reason of the matters pleaded in paragraphs 4(d), 4(g), 7, 8, 10, 11, 30 and 32 above, Group Members who acquired a Defective Vehicle on or after 1 January 2011 are entitled under sections 271 and 272 of the ACL to recover damages from the Defendant.
+By reason of the matters pleaded in paragraphs 7, 10(b), 10(c) and 11 above, a reasonable consumer fully acquainted with the state and condition of the Defective Vehicles would not regard the Defective Vehicles as: - (a) acceptably fit for all the purposes for which goods of that kind are commonly supplied. - (b) free from defects: - (c) safe. - 32.
+By reason of the matters pleaded in paragraph 31 above, the Defective Vehicles did not comply with the Acceptable Quality Guarantee. - 33.
+By reason of the matters pleaded in paragraph 4(d), 4(g), 8(c), 7, 11, 30 and 32 above, Group Members who acquired a Defective Vehicle on or after 1 January 2011 are entitled under section 271 of the ACL to recover damages from the Defendant.